THE DISTANCE TO THE MOON

-- Instrumentation: flute, viola, and harp
+- for flute, viola & harp

-- Duration: 11 minutes
+- 11 minutes

+Inspired by the short story of the same name by Italo Calvino from Cosmicomics, a series of unique short stories with an ethereal feel, THE DISTANCE TO THE MOON is .
+The flute symbolizes Captain Vhd Vhd’s wife, the unrequited love interest of Qfwfq, who is represented by the viola.
+The harp, the third character, represents the moon.

 The Distance to the Moon was commissioned by the Lyra Society of Philadelphia and is scored for flute, viola, and harp.
-It was inspired by the short story of the same name by Italo Calvino from Cosmicomics, a series of unique short stories with an ethereal feel.
-The flute symbolizes Captain Vhd Vhd’s wife, the love interest of Qfwfq who is represented by the viola.
-The harp, the third character, symbolizes the moon.

-This is the second work of mine to draw it’s inspiration from this story.
+This is the second work of mine to draw it’s inspiration from Calvino's short stories.
 The first is COSMICOMIC, a piece for orchestra.